 Our electrician courses combine practical skills and theory knowledge with on-site experience, leading to industry-recognised qualifications and a future-proof career.

 In Birmingham, Manchester, Purley and Wembley, experienced tutors deliver training in our fully-equipped centres.
 In addition, we provide ongoing support for each of our trainees with dedicated trainers and support staff.

 Options Skills is a trading standard approved company.
 We deliver high-quality electrician courses, allowing students to gain industry-recognised qualifications and launch future proof careers.

 Your route to qualification will depend upon your current level of experience.

 Click the tab that best describes you.

 ELECTRICIAN COURSES WITH OPTIONS SKILLS

-NVQ Level 3 Electrical Training
+NVQ Level 3 Electrician Training

-Domestic Electrical Installer Award
+Domestic Electrical Installer Training/ Competent Person Status

-Up to 31st December 2020 Regulated qualifications and UKAS Accredited certificates of competence issued in the UK were widely recognised by other EU member states.
-However since the UK’s withdrawal from the EU, individual member states that previously recognised a UK qualification may now no longer do so.
-Learners undertaking qualifications on the basis that it is recognised by an EU member state should in the first instance make enquiries with the relevant bodies in that Country to confirm its recognition status.
+Up to 31st December 2020, Regulated qualifications and UKAS Accredited certificates of competence issued in the UK were widely recognised by other EU member states.
+However, since the UK’s withdrawal from the EU, individual member states that previously recognised a UK qualification may now no longer do so.
+Learners undertaking qualifications on the basis that it is recognised by an EU member state should, in the first instance, make enquiries with the relevant bodies in that Country to confirm its recognition status.